ppy/osu-wiki/wiki/People/Beatmap_Nominators/Rules/en.md

 Rules are exactly that: **rules.** Violating any of these may get the respective Beatmap Nominator removed permanently from the Beatmap Nominators.

-Violations of those rules may be reported to a member of the [Quality Assurance Team](/wiki/People/Quality_Assurance_Team) directly.
+Violations of those rules may be reported to a member of the [Nominator Administration Team](/wiki/People/Quality_Assurance_Team) directly.

 ### General